mnunezsa95/interview-prep/javascriptFundamentals.md

 - The process of moving declarations to the top of their scope.
 - This means that variables and functions can be used before they are declared
-  - This happens when 'var' is used for varibale
+  - This happens when 'var' is used for variable
   - Function declarations are hoisted (fn expressions are not)
 - This is why the language implemented 'let' and 'const'